On Economic Justice

 I maintain a small scholarship fund, which is partially community-funded, allowing those who can afford it to help subsidize opportunities for others.

-Also, I enjoy promoting the services and small businesses of other Autistic/ND creators when they align with my values and make sense for my community.*
+Also, I enjoy promoting the services and small businesses of other Autistic/ND creators when they align with my values and make sense for my community.* I look forward to doing more of this in the coming year(s).

-*(Note: if I don’t know you, please don’t ask.
+*(Note: if I don’t already know you, please don’t ask.
 This is for people I already have a healthy relationship with.)

 Practical implementation